 My experience over the years is that around 60% of public relations work is internal, and there are genuine opportunities for a PR role in recruitment and onboarding activities.

 Onboarding is a key investment of time and resources

 Investment of resources during the onboarding process should be a high priority due to the sharp loss in productivity and engagement when new employees resign, and also the cost of replacing them.
-Apart from losing the valuable contribution of good employees so quickly, employers are faced with the heavy costs of replacing them, estimated to range between 90% and 200% of each departed employee’s annual salary.
+Apart from losing the valuable contribution of good employees so quickly, employers are faced with the heavy costs of replacing them, estimated in 2023 to range between 90% and 200% of each departed employee’s annual salary.
 Yet little seems to have changed in the past decade.
-A 2013 survey found that up to 20% of staff turnover occurred within the first 45 days of employment.
+A 2013 survey had found that up to 20% of staff turnover occurred within the first 45 days of employment.
 And similar results were recorded in a survey of 1,500 US workers in 2018 that found 33% of surveyed employees had quit a job within their first 90 days of employment.
 Their reasons for quitting included feeling that they were “neglected, overwhelmed, under-appreciated, and under-qualified.”
 No wonder Gallup studies found that “only 12% of employees strongly agreed their organization does a great job of onboarding new employees”!
 So, what can be done?
 Here are some initiatives: